Chemotherapy-induced peripheral neuropathy: Other therapeutics

 Cryotherapy for patients with CIPN involves wearing frozen gloves and socks or ice packs to prevent and relieve symptoms.
 Various studies have been conducted to trial cryotherapy or cryocompression therapy, and their results are largely inconclusive.
 One study demonstrated that the development of CIPN symptoms were significantly delayed after the usage of cryotherapy.
 Another concluded that there was no significant difference between control groups receiving chemotherapy and treatment groups receiving cryotherapy in addition to chemotherapy.
 The second study's results did, however, support that frozen gloves improved some measures of patient-reported quality-of-life.
 Similarly, compression therapy for patients with CIPN involves placing limbs in tight gloves or shoes.
 Studies testing compression therapy reported that sensory neuropathy was reduced in patients using tight surgical gloves.
 These studies are not conclusive, and additional randomized trials investigating the efficacy of cryotherapy and compression therapy for prevention and treatment of CIPN are ongoing.
 No conclusive recommendations about either therapy can be made as of 2020, although the potential harms of both are believed to be low to moderate.

 Scrambler therapy is an electro-analgesia therapy that is designed to block the conduction of nerve fibers to produce an analgesic effect through transcutaneous electrical nerve stimulation (TENS).
-In other words, this therapy should interfere with (“scramble”) the pain signal transmission of neurons by replacing it with “non-pain” information.
-One randomized trial evaluating the success of scrambler therapy in alleviating CIPN symptoms found no significant differences between treatment and control groups (Smith et al. 2020).
+In other words, this therapy should interfere with ("scramble") the pain signal transmission of neurons by replacing it with "non-pain" information.
+One randomized trial evaluating the success of scrambler therapy in alleviating CIPN symptoms found no significant differences between treatment and control groups.
 Another trial testing scrambler therapy with patients with CIPN found patient-reported neuropathy symptoms and quality-of-life to be improved from baseline status.
 As of 2020, no conclusive recommendations can be made for scrambler therapy, but its potential harm is believed to be low.